Many job applicants struggle to write a CV or resume that they feel confident with and comfortable in sending to job vacancies.

-How to write a CV: Education
+How to write a Professional CV: Education Section

 List your education and dates from the most recent to the oldest.
 You can include your class of degree, dissertation title, coursework, professional qualifications and top academic achievements that relate to the role.
 If you have more than two years of relevant work experience, you can highlight all of your post-secondary educational qualifications, including the name of the degree and institution.

-How to write a CV: Skills
+How to write a Professional CV: Skills Section

 The skills section describes your accomplishments at previous jobs, like the key skills you developed and experiences that apply to the job.
 The skills to include in this section depend on the industry, position and your personal background.
 Research the skills relevant to the industry or position and read the job description carefully.
 If you have lots of relevant skills, consider writing a skills-based CV.